Keyboard shortcuts

 prepare_command and prepare_query

 When you call session.prepare_command(&cmd).await? (or prepare_query for a Query<A, B>), babar sends Parse once and gets back a server-side prepared statement that you can call as many times as you want.
-Each call avoids the Parse round-trip — the server already has the plan, the parameter OIDs, and the result description cached.
+Each call avoids the Parse round-trip — the server already has the plan, parameter OIDs, and row description cached.

-The prepared handle exposes the same execute(args) / query(args) methods you’d use on Session, just bound to that one statement.
-When you’re done, call .close().await to release the server-side name — or drop the handle and the next prepared statement under the same name will replace it.
+The prepared handle exposes the same execute(args) / query(args) methods you’d use on Session, just bound to one statement value.
+When you’re done, call .close().await to release the server-side name.

 Streaming with stream_with_batch_size